theholla/bikerides4u.com/README.md

 ## About this Project

-Most bikey folks in Portland have used the [Shift2Bikes calendar](https://www.shift2bikes.org/calendar/) to discover upcoming rides... most famously every summer during [Pedalpalooza](https://www.shift2bikes.org/pedalpalooza-calendar/).
-BikeRides4U.com is a passion project that aims to complement the Shift cal by providing a filterable, interactive map view of the same ride data.
+If you ride a bike in Portland you have likely used the [Shift2Bikes calendar](https://www.shift2bikes.org/calendar/).
+BikeRides4U.com is a passion project that aims to complement the Shift cal by providing a filterable, interactive map view of the same ride data, plus geocoding and caching.

 For the event data, this app pings a custom webserver which: